MarionMcG/Python-Project-2018/README.md

  </table>

  <h3> Summary</h3>
+* Petal Length is the most spread out measurement with the highest range, IQR and standard deviation.
+The length varies from 1cm to 6.9cm in this set of data.
+The wide range of values and presence of outliers, resulted in 3 very different mmeasures of central tendency.
+(Mean 3.8, Median 4.4 and Mode 1.5)

+* Sepal Width and Petal Width both share the smallest range value of 2.4.
+Sepal Width is more effected by outliers, with an IQR of 0.5.
+Meanwhile the IQR of Petal WIdth is 1.5, reflecting the greater range of values in that set.

 * The most statistiallly significant correlation is between Petal Length and Petal width measurements.
 These measurements provide the highest correlation coefficient (0.9628) and the highest r-squared value (0.9269).
 The p-value, also indicates that the probability of no relationship between these variables is 5.78 x 10^-86, which I rounded to zero above.